 Analysing national surveys of weed invasion in several hundred manuka/kanuka shrublands across New Zealand and linked these to historical data to provide a unique perspective of invasion over time and space.

-This project links closely to project 1.1 where the health of mānuka and kānuka shrublands is being investigated and also Recloaking Papatūānuku: mānuka me te kānuka.
+This theme closely relates to the research from 1.1 Ecosystem Health where the health of mānuka and kānuka shrublands is being investigated and also Recloaking Papatūānuku: mānuka me te kānuka.

 Dist Prof Philip Hulme